STO - NYC

 AI-powered summary based on content written by travel experts.
 AI can make mistakes.

-SAS Plus offers wider seats and free snacks for comfort.
+SAS Plus balances price and comfort with wider seats and free snacks.

 Expert advice